JuSarmi/Arquitecta-Ariatna-Cordero/README.md

-# Arquitecta-Ariatna-Rincon
+# Arquitecta-Ariatna-Cordero
-Project of website for marketing for Ariatna Rincon
+Project of website for marketing for Ariatna Cordero